vcnghiem/BAHA-Map/lab9data/README.md

 # BAHA-Map
-This repository houses geodata for several sites deemed as landmarks by the Berkeley Architectural Heritage Association.
+This folder houses geodata for several sites deemed as landmarks by the Berkeley Architectural Heritage Association.